ZAKAT & SADAQA

 Sadaqah (voluntary charity) is a virtuous deed in Islam.
 In fact, it is considered as a proof of one’s eeman (faith).
 The more we give sadaqah the more we increase our eeman and thus, expect Allah’s rewards both in this world and in the life hereafter.

-Our aim is to physically and mentally treat victims of war zones.
-We don't let anyone suffer because they can't afford to survive.
+Our mission is to physically and mentally treat victims of war zones, and we don't let anyone suffer because they can't afford to survive.
+Your donations are used to provide the best possible medical care to highly vulnerable communities.